VasanthaVigneshwary/SQL-Progress/README.md

 - Use NOT NULL, DEFAULT, and CHECK constraints.
 - Understand the purpose of FOREIGN KEY.
 - Predict errors caused by constraint violations.
-# 🚀 SQL Day 23 – SQL Constraints (Introduction)
+# 🚀 SQL Day 24 – ALTER TABLE

+## 📌 Overview
+Day 24 focuses on the **ALTER TABLE** statement, a Data Definition Language (DDL) command used to modify the structure of an existing table without recreating it.
+It allows us to add, remove, modify, and rename columns or tables while preserving the existing data.

+---

-## 📖 Topics Covered
+## 📚 Topics Covered
-- Introduction to SQL Constraints
+- ALTER TABLE
+- ADD COLUMN
-- PRIMARY KEY
+- DROP COLUMN
-- NOT NULL
+- MODIFY COLUMN
-- UNIQUE
+- RENAME COLUMN
-- DEFAULT
+- RENAME TABLE
-- CHECK
+- Adding Constraints
-- FOREIGN KEY (Introduction)
+- Removing Constraints (Introduction)

-- Difference between PRIMARY KEY and UNIQUE
-- Constraint Validation
-- Constraint Violations
+---

-## 💻 Concepts Practiced
+## 🛠️ SQL Concepts Practiced
+- Adding new columns to an existing table
+- Removing unnecessary columns
+- Modifying column datatypes
+- Renaming columns
-- Creating tables with constraints
+- Renaming tables
-- Inserting valid records
-- Understanding constraint violations
-- Using DEFAULT values
-- Viewing table structure using DESC
+- Viewing updated table structures using `DESC`

+---

-## 📂 Files
+## 📂 Files Included
-- `day23_practice.sql`
+- `day24_practice.sql`
 - `notes.md`
+- `README.md`

+---

-## 🎯 Outcome
+## 🎯 Key Learning Outcomes
-After completing Day 23, I can:
-- Understand why SQL Constraints are used.
-- Create tables using different constraints.
-- Differentiate between PRIMARY KEY and UNIQUE.
-- Use NOT NULL, DEFAULT, and CHECK constraints.
-- Understand the purpose of FOREIGN KEY.
+- Understood the purpose of the `ALTER TABLE` statement.
-- Predict errors caused by constraint violations.
+- Learned how to modify an existing table without deleting its data.
+- Practiced adding, deleting, modifying, and renaming columns.
+- Learned to rename existing tables.
+- Understood that `ALTER TABLE` changes only the table structure, not the stored records (except when dropping columns).

+---

+## 💡 Commands Learned
+- `ALTER TABLE ...
+ADD`
+- `ALTER TABLE ...
+DROP COLUMN`
+- `ALTER TABLE ...
+MODIFY COLUMN`
+- `ALTER TABLE ...
+RENAME COLUMN`
+- `ALTER TABLE ...
+RENAME TO`
+- `DESC`

+---

+## 🚀 Outcome
+Successfully practiced modifying table structures using various `ALTER TABLE` operations in MySQL Workbench.